 - 2 hours to cover preparation, which may include elements of:

-- Business
+- o Business

 - o People

 - Customers

 - Leadership

 - Pathway content

 - 2 hours to cover service, which may include elements of:

-- o Business
+- Business

 - o People

-- o Customers
+- Customers

 - Leadership

-- o Pathway content
+- Pathway content

 Practical observation criteria

 During the practical observation, which will last for 4 hours, the following standards should be evidenced.
 Apprentices should prepare for the practical observation by considering how the criteria can be met.
 The apprentice can only achieve a distinction by covering all pass and all of the distinction criteria listed.